huggingface/blog/inference-endpoints-llm.md

 -H "Content-Type: application/json"
 ```

 You can use different parameters to control the generation, defining them in the `parameters` attribute of the payload.
-As of the following parameters are supported:
+As of today, the following parameters are supported:

 - `temperature`: Controls randomness in the model.
 Lower values will make the model more deterministic and higher values will make the model more random.
 Default value is 1.0.
 - `max_new_tokens`: The maximum number of tokens to generate.
 Default value is 20, max value is 512.